Now the fun begins! Time to get to rolling the dice! There are in total 5 main rolls to make:

 [6-15] Couple: Live together with a romantic interest and use the help to raise the kids.

-Mixed Single: Have both adopted as biological children.
+Mixed Single: Have both adopted and biological children.
 Must have at least 2 children.

 Mixed Couple: Same as #17 but with the romantic interest.